-The health administration field is perfect for individuals interested in developing and administering comprehensive programs that focus on the health of people within a community.
-Health administrators play a very multifaceted role in healthcare, as they are often responsible for a wide variety of tasks within their hospital or medical network.
-Their primary goal, however, remains the same: find ways to ensure patients receive the best possible medical care available.
+The healthcare administration field is perfect for individuals interested in developing and administering comprehensive programs that focus on the health of people within a community.
+Health care administrators play a very multifaceted role in healthcare, as they are often responsible for a wide variety of tasks within their hospital or medical network.
+The primary goal of professionals in healthcare administration, however, remains the same: find ways to ensure patients receive the best possible medical care available.

 Day in the Life of a Health Administrator

 Health administrators are responsible for managing the overall operation of a single department, practice or, in some cases, multiple facilities.
 Daily tasks can vary quite drastically, but often include:

 - Planning, coordinating, and implementing medical and health services